The Basics About Commodity ETFs

 Why Buy a Commodity ETF

 Are you bullish on a particular commodity like coal, oil, or gas?
-Or maybe you think there is a new innovation which will boost the usage of a particular commodity.
+Or maybe you think there is a new innovation that will boost the usage of a particular commodity.
 The purchase of a commodity ETF may get your investment portfolio on the right side of that product.

 Why Sell a Commodity ETF